microsoft/vscode-languageserver-node/protocol/src/protocol.workspaceFolders.proposed.md

  * The workspace server capabilities
  */
 workspace: {

+	workspaceFolders?: {

 		/**
+		 * The server has support for workspace folders
+		 */
+		supported?: boolean;

+		/**
 		 * Whether the server wants to receive workspace folder
 		 * change notifications.
 		 *
 		 * If a strings is provided the string is treated as a ID
 		 * under which the notification is registed on the client
 		 * side.
 The ID can be used to unregister for these events
 		 * using the `client/unregisterCapability` request.
 		 */
-	workspaceFoldersChangeNotification: string | boolean;
+		changeNotifications?: string | boolean;

-	/**
-	 * The server has support for workspace folders
-	 */
-	workspaceFoldersSupport?: boolean;
+	}
 }
 ```